Pratham16112002/logseq/pages/Bit Manipulation.md

 - ### XOR Subsets
 	- Take elements from 1 to n.
 		- If we do an `xor` operation on all the values then `sum_xor` will always be in the range 1 to n or n + 1.
+		- We can see the pattern we to sum of `xor` of elements till
 		- ```
 		  If n % 4 == 0, then xor(1 ... n) = n
 		  If n % 4 == 1, then xor(1 ... n) = 1